openenergysolutions/openfmb.docs/docs/openfmb/intro.md

 ## Modules

+Common data models are grouped into modules which encompass commonly exchanged information by a family of devices.

-A good number of profiles exist today and are likely to be expanded on to encompass the modern world power grids live in.
+A good number of modules exist today and are likely to be expanded on to encompass the modern world power grids live in.
 A variety of loads, sources, storage, switching, controls and more.